 - A. The Facilitator will maintain a clear and reliable record of tentative and final agreements reached during the negotiations process.
-The draft meeting summaries will be provided to Committee Members, who may share them with others within their constituency.
+The draft meeting summaries will be provided to Committee Members, fourteen days after each meeting.
+Members may share them with others within their constituency.
 After review and approval by the Committee, this record will be made available to the public. - B. All members of the Committee may speak during the negotiations.
-Each member not designated as an alternate will participate for the purpose of determining consensus.
-A member designated as an alternate will participate for the purpose of determining consensus in the absence of a member of his or her designated constituency. - C. A caucus, defined as a private meeting of one or more Committee Members and/or Committee staff, held to confer about issues under deliberation, may be requested of the Facilitator at any time, by any Committee Member or the DFO.
+Each member not designated as an alternate will participate for the purpose of determining consensus. - C. A caucus, defined as a private meeting of two or more Committee Members and/or Committee staff, held to confer about issues under deliberation, may be requested of the Facilitator at any time, by any Committee Member or the DFO.
 The Facilitator may also request a caucus. - D. All Committee meetings, but not subcommittee meetings or caucuses, are open to the public. - E. Members of the public, organizations, and staff of agencies who are not formal representatives on the Committee will have an opportunity to provide comments.
 The Committee is not obligated to respond to public comments.
-A time for public comment will be designated at each meeting and allocated evenly among the individuals making public comment. - 1) The Committee will also accept written public comments.
-Comments can be Email to: BIEcomments@bia.gov.
+A time for public comment will be designated at each meeting and allocated evenly among the individuals making public comment.

+1) The Committee will also accept written public comments.
+Comments can be emailed to: BIEcomments@bia.gov.
 Written comments received through this address will be provided to the Committee at each meeting.